lillyane-937/DS340Finalproj_BERT/README.md

   4. Via Terminal/IDE
     - If you do not have Jupyter Notebook Installed, use the command: pip install notebook in your terminal or command prompt.
-    - Navigate tot the dirrectory where the file is located and type "jupyter notebook notebook-name.ipynb".
+    - Navigate to the dirrectory where the file is located and type "jupyter notebook notebook-name.ipynb".
 (Note be sure to replace "notebook-name" with the name you gave the actual file name).
     - This will launch the Jupyter Notebook server in your default web browser.

 5. Using Python (if you want to the run the .py version)